minio/mc/docs/minio-client-complete-guide.md

 *Example: Manage Config File*

-Add MinIO server access and secret keys to config file host entry.
+Add MinIO server access and secret keys to config file alias entry.
 Note that, the history feature of your shell may record these keys and pose a security risk.
 On `bash` shell, use `set -o` and `set +o` to disable and enable history feature momentarily.

 ```
 set +o history
-mc config host add myminio http://localhost:9000 OMQAGGOL63D7UNVQFY8X GcY5RHNmnEWvD/1QxD3spEIGj+Vt9L7eHaAaBTkJ
+mc alias set myminio http://localhost:9000 OMQAGGOL63D7UNVQFY8X GcY5RHNmnEWvD/1QxD3spEIGj+Vt9L7eHaAaBTkJ
 set -o history
 ```

-Remove the host from the config file.
+Remove the alias from the config file.

 ```
-mc config host remove myminio
+mc alias remove myminio
 ```

-List all configured host
+List all configured aliases

 ```
-mc config host list
+mc alias list
 ```

 <a name="update"></a>